 This course is not a core curriculum course.

-1. Describe the fundamentals of Information Technology (IT) infrastructure components: hardware, software, and data communications systems.
+1. Describe the fundamentals of information technology concepts – hardware, software, security, and privacy.

-3. Demonstrate proper file management techniques to manipulate electronic files and folders in a local and networked environment.
+2. Demonstrate proper file management techniques to manipulate electronic files and folders in local, network, and online environments.

 - Availability: Campus Bookstore

 Notice of any action taken under these protocol and procedures, by Blinn College or its employees, may be delivered by hand, through the U.S. Postal Service, or electronically to the student’s Blinn Buc e-mail account.
 Notice shall be deemed received upon actual receipt, on deposit in the U.S. Mail, or upon entering the information processing system used by Blinn College for Blinn Buc e-mail accounts, whichever first occurs.